spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202200.0/marketplace-shopping-lists/managing-marketplace-shopping-lists.md

     link: docs/marketplace/dev/glue-api-guides/page.version/shopping-lists/managing-shopping-list-items.html
 ---

-With the help of the [Shopping Lists](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/shopping-lists-feature-overview.html) feature, company users can manage shopping lists for their company to plan purchasing activities beforehand.
-Unlike [Wishlists](/docs/scos/user/features/{{page.version}}/wishlist-feature-overview.html), shopping lists contain not only a list of items to be purchased but also the quantity of each item.
+The Marketplace Shopping Lists API feature allows managing shopping lists in the Marketplace, as well as managing the items in them.
+Unlike the [Marketplace Wishlists](/docs/marketplace/user/features/{{page.version}}/marketplace-wishlist-feature-overview.html), shopping lists contain not only a list of items to be purchased but also the quantity of each item.

 In your development, the resources can help you to enable the shopping list functionality in your application.